XXTEA is an encryption

 This implementation (by David Mullen) is released under an Apache 2 license.
 It's translated from the C implementation, with the Lisp version being more verbose, but not much harder to follow.
 There are few things to note.
 For one, C's overflow/underflow doesn't come into play here, so we have to explicitly constrain each result to a 32-bit unsigned integer (the element of a block).

-Secondly: %XXTEA-ENCRYPT and %XXTEA-DECRYPT both operate destructively on the input block (V), and are compiled with zero safety, which (at least in CCL) disables argument count checking, as well as type checks.
-And finally: type declarations are made with the understanding that each 32-bit word will fit in a fixnum, which is the case in a 64-bit Lisp.
+Secondly: %xxtea-encrypt and %xxtea-decrypt both operate destructively on the input block, and are compiled with zero safety—which disables argument count checking, as well as type checks.
+And finally: type declarations are made with the hope that each intermediate result will fit in a fixnum (which is the case in a 64-bit Lisp).
+This code has been tested with CCL, SBCL, and CLISP.

 (defmacro %xxtea-rounds (block-size)